ekaone/biosgenerator/README.md

 # Bio Generator

-This app will generated 2 biographies as an option
+This app will generated 2 biographies based on the input you provide.
+The input is a simple sentence that describes your professional experience.
+The output will be 2 different biographies that you can use for your social media profiles, resumes, or any other professional documents.

 ## Usage: